A Comprehensive Guide to Payroll Deduction Remittances in Canada

 What if you remit less?

-If you remitted less, remit the amounts to the CRA immediately and indicate the remitting periods they apply for the same.
-Note that the CRA may apply a late remitting penalty and interest to my business account if your correct remittance is late.
+If you remitted less, remit the amounts to the CRA immediately and indicate the remitting periods they apply to the same.
+Note that the CRA may apply a late remitting penalty and interest to your business account if your correct remittance is late.

 What if you remit more?